tigerfarm/work/README.md

 $
 ````

-Tested where the main branch was "master" which is changed to be "main".
+Tested with the main branch.
 ````
 $ git checkout --orphan latest_branch
 Switched to a new branch 'latest_branch'